mukesh-appening/loan-simulator/README.md

 ---

 If you find this project useful, please give it a star ⭐️ !
 Your support is greatly appreciated.
 Also, feel free to contribute to this project.
-All contributions, whether bug fixes, improvements, or new features, are welcome!
+All contributions, whether bug fixes, improvements, or new features, are welcome!# loan-simulator